-Ownership of property in Nigeria is highly regulated by the government and it’s rare for expats living there to buy.
-Most expats live in rented apartments or houses in Lagos and most companies not only finance their foreign employee's accommodation, but also secure it and assume responsibility for any leasing logistics.
+Ownership of property in Nigeria is highly regulated by the government and it’s rare for foreigners living there to buy.
+Most expats live in rented apartments or houses in Lagos with the hiring company financing and securing accommodation as well as handling all leasing logistics.

-Due to shortages of accommodation, it’s not unusual for expats who arrive to work in Lagos to initially stay in a hotel, before being transferred to their permanent accommodation at a later stage.
-Expats staying in Nigeria short-term are often housed in hotels for the duration of their stay.
+It’s not unusual for expats who arrive to work in Lagos to initially stay in a hotel, before being transferred to their permanent accommodation at a later stage.
+Those staying in Nigeria short term are often housed in hotels for the duration of their stay.

-Those living in compounds often find themselves in very insular expat communities, far removed from the reality of life in Lagos.
-Company compounds, apartment blocks and established private and gated housing complexes for expats in Lagos are usually located on Victoria Island and Ikoyi, just east of Lagos Island.
+Those living in compounds often find themselves in insular expat communities, far removed from the reality of life in Lagos.
+Company compounds, apartment blocks and established private and gated housing complexes for expats are concentrated in a few key areas in Lagos, including Victoria Island and Ikoyi.
 Most international schools are also located within these areas.

-Security is an important consideration when deciding where to live in Lagos.
-Many complexes have 24-hour security, which may include armed guards, security cameras and access control into and out of the complex.
+Safety is an important consideration when deciding where to live in Lagos.
+Many complexes have 24-hour security, which may include guards, security cameras and access control into and out of the complex.
 On-site amenities, including wireless internet, satellite television, gyms, tennis courts and swimming pools are also common.

-If possible, it’s best to live close to one's office or, if living in Lagos with children, close to their school.
-Traffic can be nightmarish, and expats can expect to spend hours commuting to and from work each day.
+When searching for a home, it’s best to look for areas close to one's office or, if living in Lagos with children, close to their school.
+Traffic can be nightmarish and Lagos residents can expect to spend hours commuting to and from work each day.
 Most expats hire a personal driver to navigate the traffic; this is often paid for by their employer.

 Don’t be fooled into overlooking the high cost of living in Lagos when considering renting in the city.
 We recommend that expat tenants thoroughly read and understand their rental contracts, how and when to pay rent, and how to communicate with their landlord.